-On August 17, 2021 MDHHS approved Dr. Karen Luparello to serve as the Provisional Medical Director for the Branch-Hillsdale-St. Joseph Community Health Agency, effective September 30, 2021 (Exhibit 7C-1).
+On August 17, 2021, the Michigan Department of Health and Human Services (MDHHS) approved Dr. Karen Luparello to serve as the Provisional Medical Director for the Branch-Hillsdale-St. Joseph Community Health Agency, effective September 30, 2021.
+She was formally appointed as the agency's Medical Director on July 15, 2024 (Exhibit 7C-1)